Rai567245/python-learning-journey/python-macro-projects/alarm-clock/README.md

 ## 📖 How to Use

-- iew Time: The main interface displays the current time and a contextual greeting.
+- View Time: The main interface displays the current time and a contextual greeting.
 - Set Alarm: Use the dropdown menus (OptionMenu) to select your desired wake-up time.
 - Activate: Click "Set Alarm".
 The app will start a background thread to monitor the time.
 - Silence: When the alarm triggers, click the "Stop Alarm" button to end the audio.